mlavi/hugo/content/post/git-for-operators.md

 A nice visualization of branching: https://agripongit.vincenttunru.com/

-Branching is not an advanced topic and it is easy with git.
+Branching is fairly easy with git.
 However, merge conflicts will always be a challenge and usually requires talking to people. :) In other revision control systems, branches could be used to indicate and preserve the state of the repo for a release, but git can accommodate this with a simple tag applied to a commit.

 We can talk about different branch strategies:
 - [GitFlow](https://nvie.com/posts/a-successful-git-branching-model/): for more traditional software engineering release models